 Fei (Fe'i or Fehi) is the name given to a group of bananas easily recognized by their erect bunch.
 They have been domesticated independently from the bananas related to Musa acuminata and Musa balbisiana.
-Their origin is not as well understood beyond the fact that the ancestors belong to the section Australimusa, which has since been merged with the Callimusa section.
+Their origin is not as well understood beyond the fact that the ancestors belong to the former Australimusa section, which has since been merged with the Callimusa section1 .
 Musa maclayi has been proposed as an ancestor.

 Fe’i bananas are characterized by an erect bunch, the red-purple to purple colour of their sap and the colour of the fruit, which ranges from yellow to orange depending on the cultivar.
 The edge of the petiole base is distinctively frilly.
 The leaf blade also tends to have strong cross-corrugations.